 With HDR technology and an ultra-thin profile, it is the best laptop for video conferencing, presentations, and creative activities.
 The screen is scaled appropriately so that it does not overbear the user’s focus, and at the same time, the crisp screen ensures that the content’s quality is aesthetically pleasing.

+The 1080p webcam is run-of-the-mill but gets the job done, although it doesn’t have a physical privacy shutter, which is a minor letdown.
 In case video calls make up an important portion of your work, Windows Studio Effect powered by Copilot+ brings video calls to a whole new level.
 It optimizes the lighting, removes background sounds, and even blurs unwanted clutter behind you.

 With the Qualcomm Snapdragon X Elite processor, 16GB RAM, and 256GB SSD, this laptop blazes through every task with ease and fluidity.
 It’s hard to notice lags when switching between apps and attending video conference calls.